 The Golden Triangle includes the hustle and bustle of Delhi, the magical beauty of the Taj Mahal in Agra, and the incredible historical sights of Jaipur.

-With three different locations in one trip, it’s important to ensure that you pack the right items.
+With three different locations in one trip, it’s important to ensure that you pack the right items in your travel capsule wardrobe.
 This list of essentials will give you an idea of what you need for your Golden Triangle adventure.

 Take a look at our complete India packing list!